fedtools/adfstoolkit/README.md

 ## Attribute Release Practices of ADFSToolkit
-ADFSToolkit is a component built for and by the research and educational community and embraces scalable attribute release management principles of  R&E federations.
+Built for and by the Research and Educational(R&E) community ADFSToolkit embraces scalable attribute release management principles of R&E federations.
 One of these techniques is the use of Entity Categories for attribute release.
 Entity Categories are tags in SAML2 metadata on an entity that indicate membership in a given category of service.
 The attribute release model using Entity Categories has a release policy set against the category, not the entity.